beatamichaluk/project-web-scraping/README.md

 * Selenium

 ## Setup
 To run this code, first of all you need to install Beautiful Soup, Scrapy and Selenium.
-Next, using command line, open and start each of files (files with code).
+!
+If you want to find codes for Scrapy go to ->>  project-web-scraping/scrapy/scrappy/spiders/